-Ultimately, we hope your rotation not only confirms your love of Family Medicine but also solidifies your fit at our program!
-We want you to function as a first year resident, learn more about the depth and breadth of Family Medicine, and enjoy the culture of the Inland Northwest.
+Ultimately, we hope your rotation not only confirms your love of family medicine, but also solidifies your fit at our program!
+We want you to function as an R1 resident, learn more about the depth and breadth of Family Medicine, and enjoy the culture of the Inland Northwest.

 Molly Gilbert, MD

 A sub-internship is built to allow you to function in the same capacity and skillset as a first-year family medicine resident.
 By the end of the rotation, you should be able to care for patients in equal ability to the R1 residents in both the outpatient clinic at the Spokane Teaching Health Center and while rounding on the service at Sacred Heart Medical Center.

 You will be given access to the clinic and Providence Sacred Heart Hospital with a photo badge and employee parking.
 You will have an Epic EHR login that includes full student physician privileges.
 Your photo ID allows you access to most components of the STHC and Providence Sacred Heart campuses.
 We ask you to provide your Medical School waver of HIPPA training, comprehensive immunization status, state licensing, and professional liability.
 We anticipate professional attire and behavior throughout your rotation.

 Your rotation will be split equally into inpatient service weeks and outpatient clinic weeks.
 This division will be discussed in further detail at your orientation.